MC-Hár: History

 MC-Hár was established in February 1991 in Torshavn by rappers Niels Uni Dam and Allan Mortensen.
 They were quite active and part of the vibrant music scene in the Faroe Islands in the early 90s.
 They played a radio concert in January 1992, which is the first actual recording of the band.
 They also played Tungmálmur 92 and Tungmálmur 93, the first two heavy metal concerts held in the Faroe Islands.
 MC-Hár also featured on the annual Ólavsøkukonsert in 1992.
 After a couple of years as an emerging act in Tórshavn, the members moved to Copenhagen at the time in order to study.
 They rehearsed in the basement of the Øresundskollegiet, a student residence where many young Faroese students live while studying in Copenhagen.
 They played at concerts especially in summertime in Tórshavn and other places in the Faroe Islands when they were home on holidays, i.e. at the Ólavsøka Concert which was popular then, before the musical festivals started.
-They released their first album: Framvegis uttan vit in 1998, and the maxi CD Burn me the next year.
+They released their first album: Framvegis uttan vit in 1998, and the maxi CD Burn me the following year.
 Apart from these albums the band has released songs on several compilations and live albums.